Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Application to Survey of Doctoral Recipients

 Table \ref{tab:app_utility1} presents detailed privacy and utility results of our synthesizers.
-In terms of privacy, we include the calculated Lipschitz bound of the Weighted, the Weighted-e, the Censor\_w, and the Censor\_uw and their corresponding $\epsilon$ values.
-Note that Data and the PH have no Lipschitz bounds and therefore coded as NA, and Data has no privacy guarantee which is coded as NA as well.
-As we know from Sections \ref{sec:methods} and \ref{sec:censoring} and the simulation study results in Section \ref{sec:sim:epsilon}, the Censor\_w and the Censor\_uw have strict Lipschitz bound at $\epsilon / 2$, whereas the Weighted and the Weighted-e only contract to $\epsilon / 2$ but cannot guarantee $\epsilon / 2$ (with the Weighted-e contracting faster than the Weighted).
-As expected, in our application, the Censor\_w and the Censor\_uw achieve the target $\epsilon = 5$ whereas the Weighted and the Weighted-e have privacy guarantee 5.24 and 5.22 respectively, both exceed the target privacy budget.
+In terms of privacy, we include the calculated Lipschitz bound of the Weighted (aDP), the Weighted-e (aDP), the Censor\_w (DP), and the Censor\_uw (DP) and their corresponding $\epsilon$ values.
+Note that Data and the PH (DP) have no Lipschitz bounds and therefore coded as NA, and Data has no privacy guarantee which is coded as NA as well.
+As we know from Sections \ref{sec:methods} and \ref{sec:censoring} and the simulation study results in Section \ref{sec:sim:epsilon}, the Censor\_w (DP) and the Censor\_uw (DP) have strict Lipschitz bound at $\epsilon / 2$, whereas the Weighted (aDP) and the Weighted-e (aDP) only contract to $\epsilon / 2$ but cannot guarantee $\epsilon / 2$ (with the Weighted-e (aDP) contracting faster than the Weighted (aDP)).
+As expected, in our application, the Censor\_w (DP) and the Censor\_uw (DP) achieve the target $\epsilon = 5$ whereas the Weighted (aDP) and the Weighted-e (aDP) have privacy guarantee 5.24 and 5.22 respectively, both exceed the target privacy budget.

 Table \ref{tab:app_utility1} also includes global utility and analysis-specific utility results for all synthesizers.
-For the two global utility measures, max-ECDF and avg-ECDF, the smaller the value, the higher the utility (Data has no such measures and therefore coded as NA).
+For the two global utility measures, max-ECDF and avg-ECDF, the smaller the value, the higher the utility.
+(Data has no such measures and therefore coded as NA.)
 For the four analysis-specific utility measures, the mean, the median, the 15th quantile, and the 90th quantile statistics, the closer they are to the value from the Data, the higher the utility.
 For ease of reading, the value of the best performing synthesizer among the five for each statistic is in bold, and the second best is underlined.